shlexware/Sirius/library/StyleGuidelines.md

 # Sirius Style Guide
-### for use with Rayfield Interface Suite (https://rayfield.dev)
+### for the Rayfield Interface Suite (https://rayfield.dev)
-You must attempt follow this guide for styling when creating scripts for Sirius
+If you want to make a script that is worthy for Sirius, use this style guide!

 ## Coding Guidelines